iosphere/ISHPermissionKit/README.md

 * Photos: Camera Roll and Camera
 * LocalNotifications

+The static library and sample app compile and run under iOS8 and iOS7.
+If compiled against iOS8 both make use of the latest available APIs (e.g. microphone, location and local notification permissions).

 # Roadmap

 Missing features:

-1. Add Support for iOS7
-2. Documentation
+1. Documentation
-3. Resetting state correctly when device is reset
+2. Resetting state correctly when device is reset
-4. CocoaPod
+3. CocoaPod
-5. Improve transitions between sub view controllers
+4. Improve transitions between sub view controllers
-6. Get iOS8-Style framework target to work.
+5. Get iOS8-Style framework target to work.

 Missing support for permissions to: